 The Ayurvedic concept of disease explains pathological condition in terms of doshas, dhatus and malas.
-The Ayurvedic concept of disease defines two terms, vikruti and prakruti.
-Vikruti is the abnormal or diseased condition of the body while prakruti refers to the normal physiological and mental state.
+The Ayurvedic concept of disease defines two terms, Vikruti and Prakruti.
+Vikruti is the abnormal or diseased condition of the body while Prakruti refers to the normal physiological and mental state.

-According to Ashtang Ayurveda, the causative factors of a disease are an imbalance in any or more of the three doshas (vata, pitta and kapha), the seven dhatus (rasa, rakta, mansa, meda, asthi, majja and shukra), agni and the three malas (mutra, purisha and sweda).
-The imbalance may be caused by the following conditions: "Asatmendriyarth Samyog", Aama, Pradnyaparadha and Parinama.
+Causative Factors of a Disease According to Ashtanga Ayurveda, the causative factors of a disease are an imbalance in any or more of the Tridoshas, the seven dhatus, agni and the three malas.
+The imbalance may be caused by the following conditions: Asatmendriyarth Samyog, Aama, Pradnyaparadha and Parinama.

-Classification of disease in Ayurveda
+Classification of Disease in Ayurveda